-On , our class will be visiting ABAC's Georgia Museum of Agriculture to partake in Destination Ag, an agriculture and natural resource program.
+On , our class will be visiting ABAC's Georgia Museum of Agriculture to

-(date)
+partake i in Destination Ag, an agriculture and natural resource program

-Destination Ag is an outdoor program so your child will need to wear appropriate clothing for the weather, including closed-toe shoes.
-During the late spring months, temperatures can be high.
-Water bottles are allowed during the field trip, but please label the bottle with your child's name.
+weather, tion Ag is an outdoor program so your child will need to wear ap ; including closed-toe shoes.
+During the early fall and late sprir later bottles are allowed during the field trip, but please label the ng months, temperatures can be

-The school will be providing a sack lunch.
-Please check below if your student will be eating a school sack lunch or bringing his/her own.
+ool will be providing a sack lunch.
+Please check below if your such or bringing his/her own. student will be eating a school

-Please complete the permission form below and return it to the school no later than
+Please c complete the permission form below and return it to the school no later than

-(date)
+(da date)

-Georgia Museum of Agriculture: Destination Ag y Field Trip
+Georgia Museum of Agriculture: Destination n Ag Field Trip

-Child's Nam e:
+Child's N Name:

 Can attend

 Can not attend

-If attending, he/she will be:
+If attendi ling, he/she will be:

 Eating school sack lunch

 Bringing own sack lunch

-Signature: Date:
+Signature re: Date: